Matt Jackson (footballer): Playing career

-Personal life
+Post-playing career

 After retiring, he was employed as a football consultant by IMG working in player development.
 In 2015 he was working for Wigan Athletic as an Operations Manager but as of 2020, he is no longer listed at the club in that role.

 In May 2021, Jackson was appointed by Wolverhampton Wanderers as their first-ever strategic player marketing manager.

+On 30 June 2023, he was appointed as president of Wolves' partner club Grasshopper Club Zürich.